elated-egrets/bangazon-api/README.md

     - All keys and fields required to edit.
 1. DELETE
     - /order/<order_id>
-    - Delete from the Order table and cascade where necessary.
+    - Delete from the Order table and cascade onto intersection table Order_Product
-    - Sets Foreign Key on Order products to Null.

 ### Payments